 Pangolins eat ants, termites and larvae and are often known as “the scaly anteater.”
-Because they have no teeth, pangolins pick up food with their sticky tongues, which can sometimes reach lengths greater than the animal’s body.
+Because they have no teeth, pangolins use their sticky tongues to pick up their food.

 THERE ARE EIGHT SPECIES OF PANGOLIN